 In the U.S. wine consumption has steadily increased in the past years, with online sales of beer, liquor and wine for delivery growing 32.7% in 2017.
 Wine represented more than 65% of online alcohol sales between January 1, 2016 and January 31, 2018.
-In China consumption of wine is increasing substantially and e-commerce has facilitated the growth, with wine sales in China expected to surpass France and the U.K. by 2020.
+In China consumption of wine is increasing substantially and global e-commerce has facilitated the growth, with wine sales in China expected to surpass France and the U.K. by 2020.

 The market for non-alcoholic beer and wine is also expanding in Europe, the U.S. and in Muslim countries where alcohol is prohibited, with non-alcoholic wine and beer expected to show a 7.6% annual growth rate by 2024.

 Global consumers are avid consumers of wine, but there are a number of challenges to consider before entering the space.
 The U.S. is currently the largest wine market, but there are interstate and shipping regulations to contend with, such as obtaining licenses for each state product will be sold in.
 Just because a vendor has a license to sell alcohol in a particular state, it doesn’t necessarily mean they are allowed to sell online.
 In Europe there are also complex VAT and compliance regulations, although these are subject to review.

 Coffee and tea and make the world go round.